find your perfect LLM program

 84,515 is the backlog of cases at the European Court of Human Rights as of 1st July 2014

-LLMs in Human Rights Law are offered by a number of universities, with around 20 in the UK alone.
-The University of Nottingham Human Rights Law Centre is an example of one of the more highly esteemed institutions offering this LLM but there are many others throughout the UK offering courses which are of very high quality and respected around the world including The School of Law at the University of Edinburgh.
+LLMs in Human Rights Law are offered at a number of universities, with around 20 in the UK alone.
+The University of Nottingham Human Rights Law Centre is an example of one of the more highly esteemed institutions offering this LLM but there are many others throughout the UK offering courses which are of very high quality and respected around the world including the LLM in International Human Rights Law at The University of Law.

 There are also many other places around Europe and the USA that offer this course too, with some universities offering an online option.

 What qualifications do you need to study an LLM in Human Rights Law?

 A law degree is not necessarily a prerequisite for an LLM in Human Rights Law, with many institutions welcoming graduates with a degree in fields such as politics or sociology.
 Some universities prefer applicants to have a law degree, but these are certainly in the minority.
 Professional experience, while not absolutely essential, is looked upon favourably by many universities, and those with experience working in the area of human rights law will certainly have an advantage when applying.